mrsbawb/100-days-of-code/log.md

 **Thoughts:** Definitely more confident with if/else statements.
 The third problem on r/dailyprogrammer is a cipher, and I'm not sure how to solve it yet.
 Will keep at it and try again.

 **Link(s) to work:** https://gist.github.com/mrsbawb/4acb646540e55226749e0f226b6cbe01

+### Day 6: January 25, 2018

+**Today's Progress:** More practice with if/else statements

+**Thoughts:** Having trouble focusing today.
+Began working on a "feeling wheel" program.
+It checks to see how you're feeling, and then tries to help you get more specific.

+**Link(s) to work:** https://gist.github.com/mrsbawb/1d3a41386df6ee3f715dd4bb888b627d